JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2025.md

 `org.jetbrains.plugins.cucumber.java.steps.factory.JavaStep2xDefinitionFactory` class removed
 : Create instances of `org.jetbrains.plugins.cucumber.java.steps.JavaAnnotatedStepDefinition` or `org.jetbrains.plugins.cucumber.java.steps.Java8StepDefinition` directly.

-### Json KMP-compatible parser 2025.3
+### JSON KMP-compatible parser 2025.3

+`com.intellij.json.JsonParserDefinition.createParser(Project)` method removed
-`com.intellij.json.JsonParserDefinition.createParser(Project project)` method removed : Instantiate `com.intellij.json.JsonParser` directly.
+: Instantiate `com.intellij.json.JsonParser` directly.

-After porting JSON parsers to syntax-api, `com.intellij.json.JsonParserDefinition.createParser(Project project)` that creates `com.intellij.lang.PsiParser` became obsolete. `com.intellij.json.JsonFileElementTypesKt#JSON_FILE` has been refactored to utilise syntax-api to parse JSON files, but you can still instantiate legacy `com.intellij.json.JsonParser`.
-We can't remove `createParser` method from the `com.intellij.lang.ParserDefinition` interface, so to prevent accidental usage of this method, it was refactored to throw `UnsupportedOperationException`.
-These changes shouldn't affect plugins that implement `ParserDefinition` on their own or that call JsonParser directly in any other way.
+After porting JSON parsers to syntax-api, `com.intellij.json.JsonParserDefinition.createParser(Project)` that creates `com.intellij.lang.PsiParser` became obsolete.
+`com.intellij.json.JsonFileElementTypesKt#JSON_FILE` has been refactored to use syntax-api to parse JSON files, but you it is still possible to instantiate the legacy `com.intellij.json.JsonParser`.
+The `createParser` method can't be removed from the `com.intellij.lang.ParserDefinition` interface, so to prevent accidental usage of this method, it throws `UnsupportedOperationException` now.
+These changes shouldn't affect plugins that implement `ParserDefinition` on their own or that call `JsonParser` directly in any other way.
 However, if the plugin uses `com.intellij.psi.tree.IFileElementType(JsonLanguage.INSTANCE)` for non-JSON files, it can cause an exception to be thrown.
 To avoid this, instantiate `JsonParser` directly or consider using `com.intellij.platform.syntax.psi.SyntaxGrammarKitFileElementType(JsonLanguage.INSTANCE)` instead.

 ## 2025.2